Manav1712/graph-rag-llm/README.md

 ## Project Overview

 This project demonstrates the power of **Microsoft's GraphRAG framework** to transform traditional physics textbooks into an intelligent, queryable knowledge graph.
-We took OpenStax Physics 2e and College Algebra textbooks and created a sophisticated search system that can answer complex questions through three different search strategies.
+The system takes OpenStax Physics 2e and College Algebra textbooks and creates a sophisticated search system that can answer complex questions through three different search strategies.

-### What We Built
+### What Was Built

 A **three-tier search system** that can answer questions about physics and mathematics with remarkable accuracy: